We’re transforming neglected areas into community spaces

 Since early 2017, Grow N22 have hosted Big Lunches in the park with a range of activities and workshops, all to bring the community closer together, and for them to enjoy the green space on their doorstop.

-“We’ve created a tree avenue, inspired by my time down at The Eden Project.
-Everyone brought a dish and a drink, lots of families from Knoll Park came down.
-Kids, parents, and grandparents came down.
+“We’ve created a tree avenue, inspired by my time down at the Eden Project.
+Everyone brought a dish and a drink, lots of families from Knoll Park came down, including kids, parents and grandparents.
 We did a litter pick in the morning, and the kids were playing.
 It was such beautiful day.”
-Luke was nominated for a Nextdoor award, for his work on Grow N22.